A guide to Blue Pool Bay on the Gower Peninsula

 Watch the Sunset

-Because its a only a short walk back to your car it also means you probably wont be walking back to your car in the dark.
+Because its is a only a short walk back, it also means you probably wont be walking back to your car in the dark.
+Just remember to pack a headtorch just incase.

 Blue Pool Bay, Gower Peninsula - sunset

-For more Welsh travel inspiration check out my in-depth guides to each of my favourite Welsh regions below.
+For more travel, & photography inspiration around Wales check out my in-depth guides to each of my favourite regions below.

 Find me on Instagram